quantumphysicist/Arvato/readme.md

 ## Project Motivation<a name="motivation"></a>

-I want to show that data science can be used to extract insights about the customers (and prospective customers) of a German mail-order sales company, including how the properties of those customers differ from the general German population.
+We want to show that data science can be used to extract insights about the customers (and prospective customers) of a German mail-order sales company, including how the properties of those customers differ from the general German population.

 ## File Descriptions <a name="files"></a>